jeorgen/chromanode-regtest-backend/README.md

 From the config section:

 * database_host - host for the postgresql server.
 Most likely 127.0.0.1 or equivalent, since it is a part of the buildout
-* database_port - port for the postgresql server.
+* database_port_base - port for the postgresql server.
-* bitcoind_port - peer port for the bitcoind server
+* bitcoind_port_base - peer port for the bitcoind server
 * rpc_user - JSON-RPC user name for accessing bitcoind
 * rpc_password- JSON-RPC password for accessing bitcoind
-* rpc_port- JSON-RPC port for accessing bitcoind
+* rpc_port_base- JSON-RPC port for accessing bitcoind
+* chromanode_service_port_base - Port for chromanode
-* controller_port - JSON-RPC http port for mining blocks, from your test scripts.
+* controller_port_base - JSON-RPC http port for mining blocks, from your test scripts.
 This port should be proxied externally
 * bitcoin_regtest_data_dir - where the regtest blocks are stored.
 A value of ```default``` means in the standard place in ~/.bitcoin/regtest
 * abe_config_location - location of config file for bitcoin-abe
-* abe_port - port tha the bitcoin-abe explorer can be accessed at.
+* abe_port_base - port that the bitcoin-abe explorer can be accessed at.
 This port should be proxied externally

 DISABLING CERTAIN SERVERS

 Maybe you do not want to build a bitcoind or a postgresql inside of the buildout.
-In that case copy the parts directive in the ```[buildout]``` section of etc/base.cfg an dpaste it into ./buildout.cfg.
+In that case copy the parts directive in the ```[buildout]``` section of etc/base.cfg and paste it into ./buildout.cfg.

 Change it from this: